 When using the HTTPS connector, data is sent as application/x-www-form-urlencoded data.
 The HTTPS connector currently cannot pass data as JSON content, only as form encoded data.

 This connector is particularly useful in two different cases:

 - You need to use a third-party service that normally takes its inputs from a web form.
 Perhaps you're replacing the form and need to maintain the existing process, or maybe you're just adding another process to your work flow.
 FormAssembly will act as the "middleman," processing your form and delivering all its advanced features, and then forwarding the data to the remote script.

 - You need to enforce some sort of validation on your form data that isn't provided by FormAssembly.
 Using a custom-built script, you could take the submitted data, check it against your own validation rules, and if needed, prevent the submission and redirect the respondent to the form with the appropriate error message.

-When referencing the HTTP connector within scripts, we require following best-practices and using these standard ports:
+When referencing the HTTPS connector within scripts, we require following best-practices and using the standard port: tcp/443

 Remote Script & Authentication

 Provide the address (URL) of the script that will process the data.
 If needed, you can also enter a username and password (RFC 2617 Basic HTTP Authentication).